emfoundation/linker/README.md

 Enter the linker directory, and run:
 `python main.py`

-From here you can enter the filename of the XML sitemap, and press enter.
+From here you can enter or browse for the filename of the XML sitemap, and click enter.

+#### HTTP Auth
+If your site has a username and password,

 ### Command Line
 To run the script, ensure you have python (min <2.7) installed and run: